fe-data/fe-docs/docs/usage/events.rst

 You can attach different PDF templates for each ticket type, but the QR code block must always be in the same position on the template.

 If you have defined personalisation fields in the `input fields`_, you can select them in :guilabel:`Fields for personalisation`.
 They will appear in the :doc:`Personalisation dialog <personalise>` in the order you select them.
+You can drag and drop them to change the order.

 .. list-table::